kristopolous/skype-search/README.md

 All you have to do is find a file called main.db, it's in your .Skype/username/ directory.
 Now take a COPY (don't move it you fool) and drop it into the api directory.
 Host this locally, unless you want the world to search your databases.

-If you wanted to be smarter, you could do something like a hardlink or a symlink instead of a copy to make this always update.
+If you wanted to be smarter, you could do something like a hardlink instead of a copy to make this always update.
 But who would ever be that clever?

 Certainly not I.  Have fun.